semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 ```

 Semgrep tests automatically avoid failing on lines marked with `# todoruleid` or `# todook`.
+## Storing rules and test targets in different directories

+Creating different directories for rules and tests helps users manage a growing library of custom rules.
 To store rules and test targets in different directories you can specify `--config`.
 For the following directory structure,